A Correlated Random Coefficient Panel Model with Time-Varying Endogeneity: Illustration

+where the second-to-last equality holds because $( \eta_{it},.., \eta_{iT})$ is a deterministic function of $V_i$.
+Note that the control function approach is directly on the first-differenced residual which is slightly different from Assumption \ref{assn:idCFA} but does not change the two-step identification procedure.
+As for Assumption \ref{assn:id_M_GLn}, Result \ref{rslt:IA_illus} states that it holds under very mild conditions on the support of $\ln \omega_{i0}$.

-The dataset constructed in \citeasnoun{z97} is described in Section 2.1 of the paper.
-It is a selected sample from the Survey Research Center subsample of the Panel Study of Income Dynamics.
-It is composed of $532$ men aged $22$ to $55$, married and working at all periods of the panel.
-We define the demographics $\chi_{it}$ as number of children, age and an indicator of bad health.
-We use a panel of years $1979$ to $1982$ where period $1$ is year $1980$, period $T$ is year $1982$ and $\tau = 1$.
-Note that the sample size is not as large as is desirable in semiparametric estimation.
+The dataset constructed in \cite{z97} is described in Section 2.1 of the paper.
+It is a selected sample from the Survey Research Center subsample of the Panel Study of Income Dynamics composed of $532$ men aged $22$ to $55$, married and working at all periods of the panel.
+The demographics $\chi_{it}$ are number of children, age and a dummy variable for bad health.
+We take $T=3$ and since we use an initial period $t=0$ to construct the control variables through $\ln \omega_{i0}$, the total number of periods in the panel is $4$.
+We use a panel of years $1979$ to $1982$ where period $1$ is year $1980$, period $T$ is year $1982$.
+The estimation steps are as follows.
+First, we estimate the control variables $v_{it}$ using the following specification, slightly richer than described above where $\chi_{i}^{\text{GC}}$ includes $\chi_{i1}$ and age$_{i1}^2$.
+We choose this simple linear specification adding only a quadratic in age to avoid the curse of dimensionality which potentially has a strong impact given our small sample size.
+The subsequent steps are estimation of the vector $b$, the functions $g_t(.)$ for $t \leq T-1$ and the average partial effect $\E(\mu_i)$: more details are provided in the Online Appendix \ref{sec:app_illus} together with the estimation results.